-Employees who are trained to possess healthy behavior, handling work pressure, and enjoy work-life integration help in reducing the workplace’s absenteeism concern.
+Employees who are trained to possess healthy behavior, handle work pressure, and enjoy work-life integration help in reducing the workplace’s absenteeism concern.

 6. Staff Retention

-Benefits such as a high salary facilitates an organization to retain its staff.
+Benefits such as a high salary facilitate an organization to retain its staff.
 Similarly, a wellness campaign can help keep staff loyal to the organization.
 The happier team is more likely to stay.

 The Imposition of Wellness Days for SMEs